 - 3. Ensure that the version that you upgrade your server to is compatible with other components, such as storage agents and library clients.
 See Storage-agent and library-client compatibility with an IBM Spectrum Protect server. - 4.
 If your solution includes servers or clients at a level that is earlier than V7.1, review the guidelines to ensure that client backup and archive operations are not disrupted.
 See IBM Spectrum Protect Server-Client Compatibility and Upgrade Considerations. - 5.
 Review the upgrade instructions.
 Ensure that you back up the server database, the device configuration information, and the volume history file.

-To install a fix pack or interim fix, follow the instructions for your operating system:
+To install a fix pack or interim fix, follow the instructions in Installing an IBM Spectrum Protect server fix pack.